three-mountaineers/twitch_bot/README.md

 1. Hit "Windows+ "Q" key -> "Command Prompt"
 2. Change directory to where you downloaded the code
 3. Type the following into the "Command Prompt" window: `python -m mountaineer_bot.bots.mod_bot -c env.cfg`
-4. If this is the first time you've run it, you'll be directed to an authorization page.
-Check the permissions and approve it.
-MAKE SURE YOU'RE LOGGED IN AS YOUR BOT ACCOUNT.
-Else skip to step 6
-5. A browser window should pop up that says: Successfully authorized using code flow.
-You can close this application now by hitting Ctrl + C. Hit `Ctrl` + `C` in the command window do continue.
-Steps 4-5 will repeat if new permissions are needed.

-## Section 5: Start the chatbot

-1. Hit "Windows+ "Q" key -> "Command Prompt"
-2. Change directory to where you downloaded the code
-3. Type the following into the "Command Prompt" window: `python -m mountaineer_bot.bots.mod_bot -c env.cfg`
+4. An authorization page might come up.
+Check the permissions needed and authorize if ok.
-4. You should see "Running in channels: {channels you listed}", then "Starting bot..." and then "{your username} is online!".
+5. You should see "Running in channels: {channels you listed}", then "Starting bot..." and then "{your username} is online!".
 If you see these, congrats, the bot is ready to go!
 Otherwise, you might've gone down the Section 4 path.
-5. When you're finished, close the window you created in this section.
+6. When you're finished, close the window you created in this section.

-When you next want to use the bot, you only need to do Section 4.

 ## Commands